Work and Wages

 Minimum Wage

-Minimum wages in Slovenia are governed under the Minimum Wages Act of 2010 and every year a notification is issued for change in the rate of minimum wages.
-Minimum wage is the monthly salary for full-time work performed by a worker and full-time workers should not be paid less than the minimum wage.
-A worker who works part time is entitled to a proportionate amount of minimum wage.
+Minimum wages in Slovenia are governed under the Minimum Wages Act of 2010, and every year, a notification is issued for a change in the rate of minimum wages.
+Minimum wage is the monthly salary for full-time work performed by a worker, and full-time workers should not be paid less than the minimum wage.
+A worker who works part-time is entitled to a proportionate amount of the minimum wage.

 There exists only a single national minimum wage in the country.
 No sectoral, occupational or regional minimum wages are defined.
 An employer is required not to pay a worker less than the minimum wage announced by the government.

-A worker, who is paid less than the minimum wage rate, may file a complaint with the enterprise union or labour inspector.
-Compliance with labour legislation including the provisions on minimum wages is ensured by the Labour Inspectorate.
+A worker who is paid less than the minimum wage rate may file a complaint with the enterprise union or the labour inspector.
+Compliance with labour legislation, including the provisions on minimum wages, is ensured by the Labour Inspectorate.
 A Labour Inspector will require the employer to remove deficiencies in compliance with labour legislation.
-A fine ranging between EUR3,000 to 20,000 may also be imposed by the labour inspector for non-compliance with the minimum wage rate.
+A fine ranging between EUR3,000 and 20,000 may also be imposed by the labour inspector for non-compliance with the minimum wage rate.

 For updated minimum wage rates, kindly refer to the section on minimum wage.